 PSA Group is Europe’s second largest car manufacturer.
-After the acquisition of General Motors’ European business, its growth relies on five car brands – Peugeot, Citroën, DS, Opel and Vauxhall, each with its own worldwide reputation and distinct personality – as part of co-ordinated international strategies and a coherent product plan.
-PSA Group is also active in automotive financing via Banque PSA Finance, and automotive equipment via Faurecia.
+Operations are based on six car brands – Peugeot, Citroën, DS, Opel, Vauxhall and Free2Move, each with its own global reputation and distinct features under a coordinated international marketing strategy and tapping into production synergies.
+Its activities also extend to auto loans with Banque PSA Finance and automotive parts with Faurecia.
 The group retains a 25% interest in Gefco, a transport and logistics company.

 Stake in Groupe PSA

-PSA’s automobile business was founded by the Peugeot family.
-FFP took part in the group’s capital increases in 2012 and 2014.
+PSA Group’s automotive business was founded by the Peugeot family.
+FFP bought PSA shares in PSA’s 2012 and 2014 rights issues.

-At 31 December 2018, FFP and its majority shareholder Établissements Peugeot Frères (EPF) were one of the group’s three main shareholders, with 12.2% of its share capital and 19.3% of its voting rights.
-FFP owns 9.3% of PSA’s share capital and 14.7% of its voting rights.
+At 31 December 2019, FFP and its parent company Établissements Peugeot Frères (EPF) were one of PSA’s three biggest shareholders with a combined 12.2% equity interest and 19.3% of voting rights.
+FFP owns 9.3% of PSA equity and 14.7% of voting rights.

-FFP and EPF, acting in concert, are parties to an agreement signed by PSA Group’s main shareholders on 28 April 2014.
+FFP and EPF, acting in concert, are parties to an agreement signed by PSA Group’s largest shareholders on 28 April 2014.

-FFP and EPF, represented by Robert Peugeot and Marie-Hélène Peugeot-Roncoroni respectively, have seats on PSA Group’s Supervisory Board.
-FFP, represented by Robert Peugeot, also chairs PSA Group’s Strategy Committee and is a member of its Financial and Audit Committee.
-EPF, represented by Marie-Hélène Peugeot-Roncoroni, is also Vice-Chairman of the Supervisory Board, a member of the Asia Business Development Committee and a member of the Appointments, Remuneration and Governance Committee.
-Frédéric Banzet, Senior Partner of FFP, is a non-voting
+FFP and EPF, represented by Robert Peugeot and Marie-Hélène Peugeot-Roncoroni respectively, sit on PSA Group’s Supervisory Board.
+FFP, represented by Robert Peugeot, chairs PSA Group’s Strategy Committee and is a Financial and Audit Committee member.
+EPF, represented by Marie-Hélène Peugeot-Roncoroni, is also Supervisory Board Vice-Chairman, an Asia Business Development Committee member and an Appointments, Remuneration and Governance Committee member.

-In Europe, the group’s volume of vehicle sales increased by 30.6% relative to 2017.
-In China and Southeast Asia, the group’s vehicle sales volumes fell 32.2% in 2018.
-Sales volumes fell 52.8% in the Middle East and Africa, because of the group’s withdrawal from Iran.
+In Europe, PSA vehicle sales edged down 2.8% year-onyear.
+In China and Southeast Asia, 2019 vehicle sales volumes tumbled 55.4%.
+Sales plunged 52.8% in the Middle East and Africa because PSA pulled out of Iran.